Luscii/sbt-rancher-deploy/README.md

 `sbt-rancher-deploy` is a plugin for sbt that allows deployment of Docker images to Rancher environments.

-You can use a plugin like [`sbt-docker`][1] to build Docker images of your projects and push the to a Docker image repository of your liking, and then use `sbt-rancher-deploy` to deploy these images to a Rancher stack.
+You can use a plugin like [`sbt-docker`][1] to build Docker images of your projects and push them to a Docker image repository of your liking, and then use `sbt-rancher-deploy` to deploy these images to a Rancher stack.

 [1]:https://github.com/marcuslonnberg/sbt-docker